Top Things Impacting LA CRE Market

 The process and review by the local city departments are painful and time-consuming with slight relief.
 Imagine going to the DMW and waiting hours before even taking your renewal driving test.
 A dream at best.

-Even smaller business tenants, if not protected with provisions of the lease agreement like capping operating pass-throughs expenses, limiting rent increases with a fixed rate instead of CPI adjustment, the ability to sublease space, and more, many will incur the brunt of the owner’s property operating expenses and may be forced to close shop if products or services aren’t selling as fast as demanded Again, others will apply for PPP loans through CARES ACT to sustain the effects of inflation, but for how long?
+Even smaller business tenants, if not protected with provisions of the lease agreement like capping operating pass-through expenses, limiting rent increases with a fixed rate instead of CPI adjustment, the ability to sublease space, and more, will incur the brunt of the owner’s property operating expenses and may be forced to close shop if products or services aren’t selling as fast as demanded Again, others will apply for PPP loans through CARES ACT to sustain the effects of inflation, but for how long?
 Just like a revolving credit card with increased balance monthly payments are getting larger each time unless the debt is paid down.

-Therefore, the rise of inflation may hurt or devastate many smaller-to-middle business tenants while for property owners with certain commercial property classes: industrial, retail or office, it is a great hedge and a benefit.
+Therefore, the rise of inflation may hurt or devastate many smaller-to-middle business tenants while for property owners with certain commercial property classes: industrial, retail, or office, it is a great hedge and a benefit.

 The outcome of inflation is a mix-bag to the one it impacts.
 Not being protected from inflation will create havoc by eating up profits and purchasing power for most overall in many LA business communities.